MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 > When Basic Authentication is deprecated you will need to be on a version of Dynamics GP where you can use Modern Authentication (18.3 or later).
 > You do not actually need MFA turned on for your account to use the MFA window in Microsoft Dyanmics GP, but it does use Modern Authentication.

+There have been many quality issues fixed within Dynamics GP around Multi-Factor Authentication, so it is recommended to be on 18.4 or later to not run into an issue that is already fixed in the product.

+For Microsoft Dynamics GP purpose, modern authentication, the Application (Client ID) is required to be entered in the Company E-Mail Setup window of Dynamics GP that was done in Azure, this is located under Tools, Select Setup and choose Company and click Company E-mail Setup.
+MFA enabled on each users O365 account is an additional layer of security for an organization but not required by Dynamics GP.

 By turning MFA on in Microsoft Dynamics GP you are then telling the system to use Modern Authentication vs Basic Authentication(depreciated as of October 2022).
 If you recently upgraded and set up MFA, we recommend to be on the latest version if you can of Dynamics GP to encompass all the fixes released around MFA.
 >